 What items am I prohibited from bringing into Paul Brown Stadium for a Bengals game?

-There is a long list of prohibited items that fans cannot bring in to a Buccaneers home game, including; alcoholic beverages, bags or purses larger than 16” x 16” x 8”, chairs, coolers or ice chests, laser pointers, scooters, strollers, umbrellas or video cameras.
+There is a long list of prohibited items that fans cannot bring in to a Bengals home game, including; alcoholic beverages, bags or purses larger than 16” x 16” x 8”, chairs, coolers or ice chests, laser pointers, scooters, strollers, umbrellas or video cameras.

 Does my child need a ticket for a Cincinnati home game at Paul Brown Stadium?

-Children under 2 years of age are not required to have a ticket to gain admission, but will be required to sit on the lap of their parent.
+Children under 2 years of age are not required to have a Bengals ticket to gain admission, but will be required to sit on the lap of their parent.

 How do I find cheap Cincinnati Bengals tickets?